rotators/foperf/README.md

 How to use
 ----------

-You can check examples in the test directory in the repository.
+You can check examples in the tests directory of the repository.
 Below there is an explanation step by step how to create your own:

 1. First define FOPERF_TESTCASE - a list of pointers to snippet functions: